plotly/tutorial-nanodash/SETUP.md

 You should see a message indicating that one test has passed.

----

 That's it, you're all set up! 🎉

+## Next steps

-Feel free to take a look at the [README](https://github.com/plotly/tutorial-nanodash/blob/main/README.md) for information about the repository structure and tutorial exercises.
+If you like, feel free to take a look at the [README](https://github.com/plotly/tutorial-nanodash/blob/main/README.md) for information about the repository structure and tutorial exercises.

 See you there!